The Importance of LLM Collaboration Skills in Marketing

 Confirmation Bias Amplification

-The simulation highlights how poorly formulated prompts often reinforce existing assumptions.
-For example, participants who ask leading questions like "Don't you think healthcare is the best target market?" receive affirmative responses that may align with their preconceptions but deliver suboptimal campaign performance.
+The simulation uncovers how poorly formulated prompts often reinforce existing assumptions.
+For example, participants asking leading questions like "Don't you think healthcare is the best target market?" receive affirmative responses that align with their preconceptions.
+This may deliver suboptimal campaign performance.

 Overreliance on Initial Outputs

 Many users accept the first AI-generated creative options rather than iterating to improve results.
-The simulation makes this mistake visible by showing how refined prompts consistently outperform initial attempts across all measurable metrics.
+The simulation makes this mistake visible by demonstrating how refined prompts consistently outperform initial attempts across all measurable metrics.

 Missing Context Provision

-The simulation reveals how dramatically output quality improves when users provide comprehensive context in their prompts.
-For example, including audience information, campaign objectives, and brand voice guidelines in creative requests yields significantly higher-performing assets than simple requests like "Write me an ad headline."
+Output quality dramatically improves when users provide comprehensive context in their prompts.
+For example, including audience information, campaign objectives, and brand voice guidelines in creative requests yields significantly higher-performing assets than vague requests like "Write me an ad headline."

 A Progressive Learning Path for LLM Collaboration Skills

-Based on observed user progression in the simulation, we recommend this structured development path:
+Based on observed user progression in the simulation, we recommend a structured development path:

 Level 1: Basic Interaction